Graduation and Conferral of Degrees

 Readiness for Graduation

-Degree audit notifications are sent by e-mail to each candidate's Pace assigned student e-mail address upon completion of the review.
-Any discrepancies should be addressed to the degree auditor and your academic advisor immediately to prevent a delay in conferring the degree.
+Degree verification notifications are sent by e-mail to each candidate's Pace assigned student e-mail address upon completion of the review.
+Any discrepancies should be addressed to the degree verifier and your academic advisor immediately to prevent a delay in conferring the degree.

 - Missing waiver/substitution forms